Hegghammer/dev/README.md

 ## Optional configurations

-- For RStudio-like keybindings (such as ALT + - for assignment operator), press F1, type "keyboard" and click "Preferences: Open Default Keyboard Shortcuts (JSON)".
+- For RStudio-like keybindings (such as ALT + - for assignment operator), press F1, type "keyboard" and click "Preferences: Open Keyboard Shortcuts (JSON)".
 Replace the contents with that of `.devcontainer/keybindings.json`, save and close.

 - Make API keys and other secrets available by following [this guide](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-secrets-for-your-codespaces).